Getting Started on Your Homeschool Journey

 This is the official website for the Georgia Department of Education.

-This list of FAQ is a summary of the law provided by the Georgia Department of Education.
+This is a copy of the law regarding transferring credits furnished by the Georgia Department of Education.

 GA HB 39: Georgia Homeschooling Law Changes Beginning 2012 / 2013 School Year